aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/scan-options-pre.rst

     - key-file

         A KEY file is a generic file extension used by various programs when registering legal copies of the software.
-It may be saved in a plain text format but generally contains some form of encrypted key string that authenticates the purchase and registers the software.
+It may be saved in a plain text format, but generally contains some form of encrypted key string that authenticates the purchase and registers the software.

     As in, to the JSON object of each file scanned, these extra attributes are added::